kushalshah0/password-manager/README.md

 3. **Generate Passwords**: Use the password generator to create strong passwords.
 4. **Search for Passwords**: Utilize the search bar to quickly find stored passwords.

-## Contributing

-Contributions are welcome!
-Please follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/YourFeature`).
-3. Make your changes and commit them (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature/YourFeature`).
-5. Open a pull request.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.